-How to Replace a Dead (Inoperable) RAID Controller Without Losing Data
+Replace Dead RAID Controller Without Losing Data: Easy Guide!

-How to Replace a Dead (Inoperable) RAID Controller Without Losing Data
+Replace Dead RAID Controller Without Losing Data: Easy Guide!

 In a modern IT environment, there could be several reasons why system administrators would like to change from one RAID controller to another.
 With the growing amounts of data to process, sooner or later you will have to expand the disk array, but often you cannot do it because of the old controller, and sometimes controllers may just fail.
 Whatever happens, there is one question to answer: can you migrate to a new device without losing data?